None. Not yet. Though she doesn't mind being called Tina by friends.

 Piano player.
 Bard, I suppose you could say.

 Low.
 Probably not too far beyond human capabilities.
 I mean, bard.
 Seriously.
 E+, at best, and then only in a defensive manner.
-She won't hold up in a regular Nexus fight without some serious buffs.
+She won't hold up in even a small-scale Nexus fight without some serious help.

 In human form, by Gulaghar:

 You could call her personality 'efficient' at first glance.
-She strives for melody and harmonic motion in all things, from preparing meals to sex to sports.
+She strives for melody and harmonic motion in all things.
 Even activities she dislikes.
 Efficiency is key.

 Fettina is a peaceful creature.
 She likes nothing more than to make things.
 Make friends, make music, make food.
 Though she can't eat some human foods without unpleasant side-effects.